What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?

 7.1 There is no universally accepted market standard of due diligence when acquiring real property.
 It is the purchaser’s responsibility to conduct whatever due diligence it may deem prudent in the context of the transaction, with very little (if any) contractual warranties customarily offered by a seller and extremely limited scope for title insurance (save in respect of very large commercial transactions).

-7.2 While the feature of indefeasibility of title is backed by a state indemnity, there are many exceptions.
+7.2 While the feature of indefeasibility of title is backed by a state indemnity, there are many exception.